 I’m undertaking a new gardening project.
 Our first backyard garden is underway with tomatoes, squash, a couple experimental corn stalks, some peas and transplanted strawberries, a few pots of herbs, and a little bed of lettuce….I thought I was done.

 The past few years we’ve been debating our boulevard, it is not a thing of beauty.
 We have some 4 ft stalky grass species that highly resemble weeds that every year we talk about digging out.
-But I hardly want to go through the effort just to jam in a few useless hostas.
-It seems like such wasted space, so I’m planting the tomato starters that didn’t fit in the backyard.
-We can’t you do veggies on the boulevard?
-I figure you can never have too many tomatoes in a summer.
+But, I hardly want to go through the effort just to jam in a few useless hostas.
+It seems like such wasted space, so I’m planting the extra tomato starters that didn’t fit in the backyard.
+Why can’t you do veggies on the boulevard?
+I figure you can never have too many tomatoes in a summer, they are so useful!

 Here’s the before shot, they get much taller and uglier!

 Everybody says, “but won’t people steal them?”
-Yeah, that’s the idea–take em, maybe leave me a few carrots from your own garden on the door step.
+Yeah, that’s the idea–take em, maybe leave me a few carrots from your own garden on the door step!
 It seems like everyone in our neighborhood is jumping on the “Little Free Library” bandwagon, well this is a “Little Free Garden.”
 I planted around 12 of my extra tomato starters and surrounded them with a few packs of basil seeds.
 My husband transplanted a few non-veggie plants around the entryway to dress it up a little.
-Nothing too fancy, we’ll see how it turns out.
+We’ll see how it turns out!
 I’m a little worried my boulevard’s current inhabitant’s roots run deep and the soil is probably terrible.
 But, if I don’t turn out a single tomato, it can’t look much worse than it does:)